PraveenKumar0606/Datascience_Projects_2024/Retail Sales Forecasting/README.md

 Briefly describe the purpose and goals of your sales forecasting project.
 Include any relevant background information that will help readers understand the context.

 ## Exploratory Data Analysis (EDA)
 The EDA phase explores the dataset, uncovering patterns, outliers, and trends.
-Key findings from the EDA process include [summarize key insights].
 ## Sales Prediction
-The sales prediction module utilizes [mention the models or algorithms used] to forecast store sales.
-[Discuss any notable results or challenges encountered during the prediction process.]
+The sales prediction module utilizes XGBRegressor to forecast store sales.